lawrencegripper/ion/internal/app/handler/README.md

 ### Development Mode
 Development mode allows you to run the handler without the Dispatcher.
 This will leverage the filesystem and in-memory providers to handle blobs, metadata and events.

-Development mode will also dump data of interest out to a `dev` folder to help you debug issues.
+Development mode will also dump data of interest out to a `.dev` folder to help you debug issues.

 > **Coming Soon:** Offline Mode - use a local Dispatcher to simulate Ion without any external services.